compwiz32/website/content/posts/configure-one-powershell-profile-for-many-users.md

 The term "hosts" in this context refers to programs or software applications that can use PowerShell.
 I talked about how PS5x and PS6x/7x have their own profiles.
 This also goes for PowerShell ISE and VSCode.
 Each can also have their own PowerShell profiles.
 It just gives me two more options and takes me farther from my original goal.

 If you look at the profiles, you'll see the option 'ALL HOSTS, ALL USERS'.
 It uses one profile script for everyone on the computer and all the apps that use PowerShell.
 This is exactly what I was searching for: one profile for everything PowerShell!
 Well, almost what I was looking for.
 There's one caveat here...
 ALL HOSTS isn't exactly ALL HOSTS FOR ALL VERSIONS of PowerShell.
-Instead, `AllHosts` means all programs that use the PSv5 engine and there is also an `AllHosts` that uses the PSv7 engine.
+Instead, `AllHosts` means all programs that use the PSv5 engine and there is also an `AllHosts` that uses the PowerShell 7.x engine.
 I made a graphical representation to help explain this concept:

 ![How the AllHosts,AllUsers profile works](/images/2021/One-PSProfile/AllHosts-AllUsers-2.jpg)

-The image above shows that there is one `AllHosts, All Users` profile for PSv5 and another `AllHosts, All Users` profile for PowerShell v7.
+The image above shows that there is one `AllHosts, All Users` profile for PowerShell 5.x and another `AllHosts, All Users` profile for PowerShell v7.
 All applications and user ID's interacting with the PowerShell v5 engine use the same profile script, and all applications and user IDs interacting with PowerShell v7 use another profile script.
 For my setup, this isn't EXACTLY what I wanted, but it's close.
-Using this setup, I went from four profiles (PSv5-MKANAKOS, PSV5-MKANAKOS-ADMIN, PSv7-MKANAKOS, and PSV7-MKANAKOS-ADMIN) to just two profiles (PSv5 and PSv7).
+Using this setup, I went from four profiles (PowerShell 5.x-MKANAKOS, PowerShell 5.x-MKANAKOS-ADMIN, PowerShell 7.x-MKANAKOS, and PowerShell 7.x-MKANAKOS-ADMIN) to just two profiles (v5 and v7).
 But I felt I could optimize this setup further.
 I continued to hunt for a better solution.
 Turns out, I actually knew how to fix this problem without even realizing it.

 ### Managing all users and hosts from one profile